Consideration Notes: Everything You Need To Know

 The 1842 case of Thomas vs. Thomas explains the concept of inadequate consideration.
 In this case, a property was rented for £1 even though it could have commanded a much higher price.
 The court ruled that the consideration was valid, indicating that even though consideration was inadequate, individuals are free to make bad bargains.

 This case also illustrates that consideration must have some economic value.
 Another case that illustrates this point is the 1853 case of White vs. Bluett, in which a father promised to forgive a debt he was owed by his son under the condition that his son would stop complaining about the terms of his will.
 This consideration was found invalid by the court, which ruled that a promise to stop complaining does not have economic value.

 The 1960 case of Chappel & Co Ltd. vs. Nestle Co.
 Ltd. found that candy wrappers submitted as prize entries had economic value and could act as valid consideration.
 However, the 1991 case of Lipkin Gorman vs. Karpnale found this was not true for casino chips.

 The concept of performance of an existing duty is illustrated by the 1925 case of Glasbrook Bros. vs. Glamorgan City Council, which found that civil servant services can constitute consideration if they go above and beyond what would be expected in the ordinary course of duty.
 For example, the police department may charge money to have its officers staff a private event after-hours.

 If you need help with consideration notes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.